 Below the ship, in the Tuna Harbor Park, you can also see the giant statue of the sailor kissing his lady which is known as an iconic statue in San Diego.

-San Diego Travel Tip: If you plan on doing more than one paid attraction in San Diego, consider getting that San Diego City Pass that can help you save some money when doing multiple activities!
+San Diego Travel Tip: If you plan on doing more than one paid attraction in San Diego, consider getting that Go City Pass that can help you save some money when doing multiple activities!

 Address: 910 N Harbor Dr, San Diego, CA 92101